MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/onboarding-notification.md

 **Applies to:**
 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](https://go.microsoft.com/fwlink/p/?linkid=2069559)

-Create a notification rule so that when a local script is used, you'll be notified.
+Create a notification rule so that when a local onboarding or offboardiing script is used, you'll be notified.

 ## Before you begin
 You'll need to have access to: